 Saying “Don’t cry” also pushes our kids to rush through their emotions and “be happy already.”
 This can speak more to our own discomfort at having to deal with their negative emotions.
 It’s not healthy for kids to be sad all the time, but hushing up their cries implies that sadness is taboo.

 Instead, comfort your kids in other ways.
 Assure them that you’re there, hold them, or let them be.
 After all, it’s rarely up to us to determine when it is okay, and when it’s time to stop crying.

 3. “Did you brush your teeth/put your toys away/eat your food?” (knowing he didn’t)

 My three-year-old emerged from using the potty without any sound of running water.
 “Did you wash your hands?”
 I asked him, knowing for a fact that he completely skipped this step.

 “Um… yeah!” he replied.

-#4: “Good job!”
+4. “Good job!”

 Yet how genuine are his words when they’re forced?
 Not only are his words empty, but telling him to say sorry just might make him feel more shamed.
-Perhaps more tantamount to the issue is that telling him to say sorry slaps an immediate resolution to the conflict without delving further into why he got frustrated in the first place, or what he could have done instead.
+Or worse, telling him to say sorry slaps an immediate resolution to the conflict.
+You’re not able to learn why he got frustrated in the first place, or what he could have done instead.